hadronized/strongly-typed-thoughts.net/media/blog/orphans_problem.md

 combination of typeclass and types.

 > GHC actually has a workaround for the problem: the `{-# OPTIONS_GHC -fno-warn-orphans #-}` pragma
-> annotation (or the `-fno-warn-orphans` compiler option).
+> annotation (or the `-fno-warn-orphans` compiler switch).
 However, this is not recommended if you
 > can find another way because you expose yourself to ambiguities there.

 Because Rust also has types and typeclasses (traits), it doesn’t escape the problem very much.
 You still have orphan instances in Rust (called [Orphan Rules]).
 There’re scoped to crates though, not modules.

 In this blog entry, I want to explore a specific problem of orphans and how I decided to solve it in a crate of mine.
 The problem is the following: